geekan/MetaGPT-docs/src/en/guide/in_depth_guides/incremental_development.md

 # Incremental Development

-You can improve exits project code through these steps:
+You can improve existing project code through these steps:

 - Locate the folder of project created by MetaGPT which you want to improve anywhere on your computer
 - execute `metagpt <new-idea-or-bug-feedback> --project-path <the-path-to-the-folder>`